 Don’t be overwhelmed by this huge list.
 That’s not the point.
 The point is to get everything documented so you can better prioritize and allocate your precious time.
 Adding it to the list means the task is no longer weighing down your brain.
 After evaluating your list, you can delete it if you decide it doesn’t deserve your time.

 Goals are major, life-improving events that you want to achieve.
 Your goals drive the prioritization of tasks on your to-do list.

 In the second column of your to-do list, write down your goals for the year, or years, ahead.
 I recommend listing out your “Top 5” and “Top 10” goals.
 For each goal, make sure you have all of the steps required to achieve that goal listed as tasks on your to-do list.

-For example, if your goals are to get in shape and learn how to cook healthy meals for your family, you could list the following tasks.
+For example, if your goals are to get in shape, learn how to cook healthy meals for your family, or improve your financial situation, you could list the following tasks.